Correction of Synmastia

 Surgical correction of synmastia

 Synmastia after subglandular augmentation: If the implants were placed above the muscle, correction of synmastia is relatively easy.
 During a subglandular (implant lies above the pectoralis muscle and below the breast gland itself) augmentation, a pocket is created under the breast and above the muscle.
 As the pocket dissection approaches the periphery of the breast, the actual amount of breast tissue becomes very thin, until there is just about only skin overlying the muscle.
 When dissecting towards the sternum (breastbone), if one strays too far towards the midline, the pocket may then continue further towards the midline than the overlying breast is situated.
 This will result in the implant potentially displacing too far towards the midline.
 If the dissection occurs medial to the outer edge of the sternum, the skin can now lift off the sternum.
 Now, consider this occurring from both sides.
 Now both implants can lie too close to the midline.
 The inner aspects of the breasts will now touch, but at the expense of the skin lifting off the sternum as well.
-So now, the trough the deep crevasse that should lie between the breast and appear as a dark, vertical linear shadow now is a shallow, widened indent between the breasts, which is very unnatural in appearance.
-If the implant size chosen has a base diameter like, or slightly less that then natural breast, then there is a chance that the implants may still lie in the proper location directly under the breast itself.
+So now, the deep crevasse that should lie between the breast and appear as a dark, vertical linear shadow now is a shallow, widened indent between the breasts, which is very unnatural in appearance.
+If the implant size chosen has a base diameter like, or slightly less that of the breast itself, then there is a chance that the implants may still lie in the proper location directly under the breast.
 It takes force to push the breasts towards the midline and lift the skin over the sternum.
 If there is no force from the outside of the breasts, then this won’t happen.
 However, now consider if the surgeon places an implant that fills the now over dissected, oversized pocket, that implant has no where to go and is forced to push towards the midline and elevate the skin over the sternum.
 See the example below:

 So now, the result is an unattractive synmastia and a very unhappy patient.
 The good news is that fixing this problem is relatively simple.
 We need to find some way to limit the inner border of the implant and keep it from moving any closer to the midline.
 Fortunately, there is a wonderful solution – the pectoralis muscle.
 This muscle lies along the entire sternum and when the implant is placed below it, its attachment to the sternum will maintain the inner border of the implant in the exact position you want it and prevent it from moving further towards the midline.
 So here, a “site change” where the implant is removed from the subglandular pocket above the muscle and placed into a new pocket created under the muscle solves the problem.
 Placing a few sutures into the old pocket to prevent migration of the implant back into that pocket is also useful.
-Lastly, if there is no capsule contracture, as in the case above, some of the normal implant capsule can also be “re-purposed” to help keep the implant in its proper place.
+Lastly, if there is no capsule contracture, as in the case above, some of the normal implant capsule can also be “re-purposed” as a lower extension of the pectoralis major muscle to help keep the implant in its proper place.
 That is what was done in the case shown above.

 Synmastia after submuscular augmentation: In this case, the repair of synmastia is a little more complicated, but correctable.
 In this case, the implant has been placed under the pectoralis muscle.
 This muscle, like all muscles, has an origin and an insertion.
 The origin is the fixed point the muscle is attached on one side, and the insertion is the point of attachment on another bone that is moved by the muscle.
 In the case of the pectoralis, the muscle is attached to the entire side of the sternum (breastbone) and the lower attachment to the sternum continues along the rib cage in a horizontal line for a few inches.
 The insertion of the pectoralis muscle is on the humerus (upper arm bone).
 When making an implant pocket under this muscle, only the horizontal portion of the muscle is separated from the underlying rib cage, never separate the muscle from the sternum (it is usually OK if the lower 1 -2 cm of sternal attachment is separated).
-If the sternal attachment of the muscle is detached during surgery, the implant can now push its way towards the midline, or as the implant normally drops when the breast stretches, can then move too close together.
+If the sternal attachment of the muscle is detached during surgery, the implant can now push its way towards the midline.
+If the implants normally drop when the breast stretches, they can now move too close together.

 The best way that I know of to handle this situation is to create a new pocket below the muscle.
 There is now no natural barrier left intact to use to keep the implant in its normal position.
 In this case, the scar tissue capsule needs to be separated from the underside of the pectoralis muscle, but only so far towards the midline as where the muscle ends (where it was previously attached to the sternum) so that this new “neo-subpectoral” pocket can keep the implant in proper position.
 This is a much more tedious surgical procedure.This is done by peeling the breast and muscle off the scar tissue capsule, and creating the pocket to the proper dimensions.
 The implant is then inserted into this new (“neo-submuscular”) plane.
 By keeping the old scar tissue capsule below the implant, the implant cannot fall into the previous implant space.
-This may be hard to visualize, but with this technique, you do not need to rely on the integrity of a row of sutures placed into thin tissue with the implant pushing on it as you do in the technique described above.
+This may be hard to visualize, but with this technique, you do not need to rely on the integrity of a row of sutures placed into thin tissue with the implant pushing on it as you do in the neo-subpectoral technique described above.
 This technique is associated with a high degree of success and is not that difficult to perform.